otsolap/bare-necessities/README.md

 ## Current Version

-List of Workouts that you can add and toggle them, alongside adding new exercises.
+Mern-Stack application where you can retrieve and send data from frontend to backand and visa versa.

 ### Next Step

 * Styling the frontend
-* Edit, Remove feature for both Workouts and Exercises.
 * React Routes - Creating 2 pages.
 * Google Docs clone.
-* Mern-Stack transformation.

 #### Learning Curve